Capitalizing on Clarity: Should Southern Be Capitalized?

 3. Compass Directions Example

 DO NOT capitalize ‘south’ or ‘southern’ when used to describe a location or as a compass direction.
-But DO capitalize ‘south’ or ‘southern’ if they are part of a proper noun.
-For example:

 • The southern border of the property is lined with tall pine trees.